 A less flexible spine doesn’t usually correlate with a painful spine.
 There have been multiple studies done in the cervical, thoracic, and lumbar spine demonstrating that there is little correlation between a degenerated, herniated, bulging, or ruptured disc and back pain.
 (1) For example, if you randomly study 100 peoplwho have NEVER experienced significant low back pain, by age 50, the majority of them have bone spurs, herniated or ruptured discs, disc bulges, or “degenerative disc disease”.
 By age 65, it approaches 100%.

 There was a study done in the 1950’s that showed that after a disc operation, the chance of having low back pain after surgery was less if there was more degeneration of the disc and therefore less motion.

+I also see it daily in clinic.
+Patients come to me with severe leg pain from a pinched nerve and no back pain.
+Yet the x-rays and MRI scan often show that the spine has severe arthritis, degeneration or ruptured discs.
 I have undergone two low back surgeries and my three lower discs are severely degenerated on MRI.
 Nonetheless, it is my right arthritic knee that slows me down, not low back pain.

+There are hundreds of thousands of spine fusions being performed annually in the US on degenerated discs for back pain.
+The results are unpredictable and people are often worse.
+Be careful.
+A spine fusion is a major intervention.
 You might be making the decision to have surgery performed on a structure that is completely normal for your age.